Marvin Gaye: What's Going On

+Let's Get It On and later recordings

 In August 1973, Gaye released the Let's Get It On album.
-Its title track became Gaye's second No. 1 single on the Hot 100.
+Its title track became Gaye's second No. 1 single on the Hot 100 in September 1973.
 The album was later hailed as "a record unparalleled in its sheer sensuality and carnal energy".
-Other singles from the album included "Come Get to This", which recalled Gaye's early Motown soul sound of the previous decade, while the suggestive "You Sure Love to Ball" reached modest success on the R&B charts, while also managing to make the pop top 50, its success halted by radio refusing to play the sexually explicit song.
+Other singles from the album included "Come Get to This" and the suggestive "You Sure Love to Ball".

 In the 1970s, Gaye's sister-in-law turned her attention to Frankie Beverly, the founder of Maze.
 Gaye took them on his tours, featured them as the opening acts of his concerts, and persuaded Beverly to change the band's name from Raw Soul to Maze.

 Gaye's final duet project, Diana & Marvin, with Diana Ross, garnered international success despite contrasting artistic styles.
 Much of the material was crafted especially for the duo by Ashford and Simpson.
 Responding to demand from fans and Motown, Gaye started his first concert tour in four years at the Oakland–Alameda County Coliseum on January 4, 1974.
 The performance received critical acclaim and resulted in the release of the live album, Marvin Gaye Live! and its single, a live version of "Distant Lover", an album track from Let's Get It On, reached the Billboard charts, peaking at No. 12 on the soul chart later that November.

 The tour helped to enhance Gaye's reputation as a live performer.
 For a time, he was earning $100,000 a night (US$ in dollars) for performances.
-Gaye toured throughout 1974 and 1975.
 A renewed contract with Motown allowed Gaye to build his own custom-made recording studio.
 In October 1975, Gaye gave a performance at a UNESCO benefit concert at New York's Radio City Music Hall to support UNESCO's African literacy drive, resulting in him being commended at the United Nations by then-Ambassador to Ghana Shirley Temple Black and Kurt Waldheim.

 Gaye's next studio album, I Want You, followed in March 1976 with the title track "I Want You" reaching No. 1 on the R&B charts.
 The album would go on to sell over one million copies.
 That fall, Gaye embarked on his first European concert tour, starting off at the Royal Albert Hall in London.
-In early 1977, Gaye released the live album, Live at the London Palladium, which sold over two million copies thanks to the success of its studio song, "Got to Give It Up", which charted at No. 1.
+In early 1977, Gaye released the live album, Live at the London Palladium, which sold over two million copies and included the studio song, "Got to Give It Up", which peaked at number one on the Billboard Hot 100.
 In September 1977, Gaye opened Radio City Music Hall's New York Pop Arts Festival.